Frequently Asked Questions about Acupuncture with Dr. Megan Marco

 A. Please call Stonington Natural Health Center at

 860.536.3880 if you need to change or cancel an appointment or if you are going to be late for your appointment.
 If no one is there to answer, please leave a message.
 Your cooperation on this is vitally important to our mutual success.
 If you cancel with less than 24 hours, you are responsible for the full payment of your appointment.
 Many patients will substitute a friend or family member to have them take their appointment time.
 If it is their first appointment, please let them know about the $50 first appointment intake fee.
 We appreciate your help with this.
+If you're appointment is on the weekend or Monday, please call by 12:00 Friday.

 Q. I am having trouble finding times that work for me.